patrickwcudo/DFS_MLB_FPPG_Predictor/README.md

 The application createion process was completed using Streamlit.
 The workflow for the application starts when a user imports a player list.
 The application then matches up the players with their respective predictions.
 Next, the application sorts by fantasy points and iterates through each positon picking the highest player if that player’s salary is less than the average remaining salary cap.
 The application will then output a dataframe with the lineup and projections.
 The user also as the ability to download a csv file to upload the lineup to fantasy sports websites.

+The application also gives the user the ability to explore the projections for each position on the position analysis page.
+This page outputs a scatter plot using the Bokeh library.
+The user can select all positions and show all positions at once.
+This can give the user more insight into the projections.

+The Lineup Builder Function is what the application uses to build a line up for the user.
+The function takes the inputted player list and matches up the FPPG projections for each player.
+Once this is completed the function takes the highest projected pitcher and adds that player to the line up first.
+Next the function works through the rest of the positions making sure to select the highest projected FPPG for that position as long as it is not greater than the remaining average salary.
+Finally the line up is saved to a dataframe and outputted for the user to view.
+The application also provides a template the user can take to the fantasy sports site and upload to play in a contest.

+Another page provided on the application is the Create Lineup Stack.
+This page is similar to the Create Lineup page but takes the 4 lowest projected pitchers and creates a list of teams those pitchers are facing.
+The function then only selects players from those teams using the same logic described in the lineup builder function.
+This gives the user another option to select based on pitching match ups.

 ---

 ### Conclusion and Recommendations